-In March 2020 they are also opening Mickey & Minnie’s Runaway Railway, the first Mickey themed attraction ever.
+The most recent new attraction is Mickey & Minnie’s Runaway Railway, the first Mickey themed attraction ever.

 Hollywood Studios is also home to Toy Story Land and the Tower of Terror.
 There are many shows and characters to meet at Hollywood Studios too.
 It is a great park especially for kids 7 and up.

 Articles about Disney’s Hollywood Studios